vue-a11y/vue-announcer/README.md

+# VueAxe

+---
+🔥 HEADS UP!
+You are in the Vue 2 compatible branch, [check the "next" branch for Vue3 support](https://github.com/vue-a11y/vue-announcer/tree/next).

+---
 # Introduction

 Imagine browsing pages (routes), receiving alerts and notifications, having a countdown timer on the page, a progress bar, a loading or a change of route in a SPA.
 Now imagine all this happening to people who have visual disabilities and who use screen readers.